UPPMAX/UPPMAX-documentation/docs/software/directly-from-IG/wrf.md

 In /sw/data/WPS-geog/4/rackham you'll find GEOGRID.TBL.ARW.corine_metria that hopefully works.
 Copy to your WPS/GEOGRID directory and then link to GEOGRID.TBL file.
 It may not work for a large domain.
 If so, either modify TBL file or use in inner domains only.

 To analyse the WRF output on the cluster you can use Vapor, NCL (module called as NCL-graphics) or wrf-python (module called as wrf-python).
-For details on how, please confer the Vapor, NCL or wrf-python webpages.
+For details on how, please confer the Vapor, NCL or wrf-python web pages.

 Get started
 This section assumes that you are already familiar in running WRF.
 If not, please check the tutorial, where you can at least omit the first 5 buttons and go directly to the last button, or depending on your needs, also check the “Static geography data” and “Real-time data”.